Input the stream,

 FFmpeg cookbook

-Here are some examples of what is possible to do with the ffmpeg support in liquidsoap:
+Here are examples of what is possible with FFmpeg support in liquidsoap:

 Relaying without re-encoding

-With ffmpeg support, Liquidsoap can relay encoded streams without re-encoding them, making it possible to re-send a stream to multiple destinations.
-Here’s an example:
+With FFmpeg support, liquidsoap can relay encoded streams without re-encoding them, enabling delivery to multiple destinations.
+Here is an example:

 # Input the stream,